nickb94/vjscarousel/README.md

 - CSS3
 - Javascript

-_This carousel is only operated with click of buttons, click and drag facility is not implemented._
+_vjscarousel is only operated with click of buttons, click and drag functionality is not implemented._